-With all the recent hype here at ‘We Are Explorers’ about Waterfall Way and the beauty of Dorrigo National Park, I thought now would be a good time to set pen to paper and have a yarn about something that has been bothering me for a long time.
+With all the recent hype here at ‘We Are Explorers’ about Waterfall Way and the beauty of Dorrigo National Park, Yasmin thought now would be a good time to set pen to paper and have a yarn about something that has been bothering her for a long time.
 It’s time: Explorers, we need to have a talk.

 The whole North Coast region is special.
 The Gumbaynggirr people, the traditional owners of this region, call it the God’s own country and it’s rich in history and dreaming.
 We have access to beaches, remnant Gondwanaland rainforests and World Heritage protected sites.
 We live near the Promised Land.

 We have highways that glitter… wait… What!!?

 Over the years, with the expansion of the Pacific Highway and the rising trend of ‘Tree Changers’ and ‘Adventurers’ coming here from the cities, there seems to have been an explosion of bottles, cans, chip packets and other litter casually tossed by the side of the road.
 I’ve seen expensive 4WDs loaded up with camping gear, off to some ‘pristine’ wilderness, throw plastic bags full of rubbish out the window.